DataDog/hiring-engineers/answers.md

 Custom Agent check with my_metric
 ---------------------------------
-The embedded Python pip utility was used to install missing modules for the check.

-sudo /opt/datadog-agent/embedded/bin/pip install datadog

 The Python script was added into the checks.d directory and used the random module.

 <img src="http://www.thomatos.org/datadog/myagentcheck.png">